amanzi/amanzi/doc/user_guide/testing/theis_analysis.rst

 Unconfined Aquifer
 ~~~~~~~~~~~~~~~~~~

-Note, there are multiple models to estimate the drawdown in unconfined aquifers with varying degrees of accuracy.
+Note, there are multiple models to estimate the drawdown in unconfined aquifers with varying degrees of certainty.
 An important difference between a confined and an unconfined aquifer is the hydraulic gradients that are created.
 This desrcibes how the water is flowing in the aquifer to the well.

 For example, the flow in a confined aquifer is purely horizontal and no dewatering of the geologic system occurs.
 The mechanisms for water production in these wells are 1) expansion of the water and 2) compaction of the aquifer.

 However, in an unconfined aquifer there is both an induced horizontal and vertical flow.
 The water produced in these wells come from confined delivery and the dewatering of the unconfined aquifer.
 Hence, there is a new dimensionless coefficent of storage called *specific yield*.
 This paramter is always far greater than the storativities of confined aquifers.

 There are three approaches to estimate the cone of depression for an unconfined aquifer.
 The three approaches are: